dacharyc/shattered-ring-website/content/app/track-locations/index.md

 You can view NPCs that are at the location, or add new NPCs when NPCs move around.
 You can click into an NPC at a location to view all of their details, such as notes or quests the NPC has given you.
 For more details, see: [NPCs](/app/track-npcs/).

+You can view a boss at the location, or add a new boss from the location view.
+You can click into a boss at a location to view notes you've saved about the boss, or to mark it defeated.
+For more details, see: [Bosses](/app/track-bosses/).

 ## Easily enter new Locations

 ![Screenshot of form to create a new Location called Siofra River on Shattered Ring app, iPhone](new-location-siofra-light-mode-simulator.png)